LibrariesHacked/librarieshacked-web-content/articles/cipfastatsissues.md

 When the data is compiled it is then no longer public.
 As CIPFA themselves pointed out on Twitter:

 <blockquote class="twitter-tweet" lang="en-gb"><p lang="en" dir="ltr"><a href="https://twitter.com/librarieshacked">@librarieshacked</a> We&#39;re a membership organisation not a government body, and our library data is funded by subscribers not the government.</p>&mdash; CIPFA (@CIPFA) <a href="https://twitter.com/CIPFA/status/683953497990115328">January 4, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-The aggregated multiple authority data is theirs and subject to copyright, and funded by their paying subscribers - though completely made up of public data that was collected through public funding.
+The compiled data is theirs and subject to copyright, and funded by their paying subscribers.
+However it is paid for by the public by the work done by each authority in collecting it.
+The public then pay for this data again as authorities subscribe to CIPFA in order to view the aggregated data.
+The public then pay CIPFA again, through the DCMS, who pay [£42,000](http://www.cipfastats.net/news/newsstory.asp?content=17410) in order to release a set of PDFs comparing each authority.

-This may have been an efficient method of compiling statistics across multiple authorities a number of years ago, but there are public data portals that can hold such data and make it freely available.
+This may have been an efficient method of compiling statistics a number of years ago, but there are public data portals that can hold such data and make it freely available.
 As well as making aggregating/combining and comparing the data for different authorities relatively easy - see [data.gov.uk](https://data.gov.uk/) and [LG Inform Plus](http://opendata.esd.org.uk/).

 The concept of an annual survey is also outdated.
 There are many local government systems that set up automated data exports to a set schedule, which could be as often as is appropriate - every day, every month, or even every 5 minutes.
 Not all the data collected for the CIPFA annual returns will support automated exports, but much of it could be done at far more valuable intervals.